-Kieron Burke is a professor in both the chemistry and physics departments at UC Irvine.
-His research focusses on developing a theory of quantum mechanics called density functional theory.
+Kieron Burke is a distinguished professor in both the chemistry and physics departments at UC Irvine.
+His research focuses on developing a theory of quantum mechanics called density functional theory.

 Density functional theory is a way of solving the equations of quantum mechanics for the electrons in any substance.
 Because DFT equations can be solved relatively quickly on modern computers, DFT has become a very popular tool in many branches of science, especially chemistry and materials science.
 Last year, at least 30,000 scientific papers used DFT.
 For example, hydrogen sulphide was predicted by DFT calculations to have a high superconducting temperature under pressure, and a year later, it was tested and became the world-record holder, at 203K.